VitaHEX-Games/HexFlow-Launcher/README.md

 Yes; RetroFlow is seperate, it uses different folders and a different title ID.

 #### Do I need to create bubbles for retro games?
-No; RetroFlow doesn't need bubbles for retro games provided you have installed re-Patch reloaded and the two DaedalusX64 and RetroArch launcher VPK's.
+No; RetroFlow doesn't need bubbles for retro games provided you have installed rePatch reloaded and the two DaedalusX64 and RetroArch launcher VPK's.

 #### How should I name my games so covers are found?
 It's recommended that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , these names are used to match with cover images.